 - Weather updates, in particular for the climbing period of Mount Cho Oyu

 - WILD YAK EXPEDITIONS’ Team consists of highly trained and skilled new generation climbing Sherpas.
 They are educated and have numerous experiences of high altitude climbing.
 Furthermore, they are fluent in various languages, friendly and supportive

 - 1 Climbing Sherpa per 2 participants for the Summit days

-Wild Yak Expeditions believes an adventure in the outdoors have benefits ranging from physical to mental to spiritual.
+Wild Yak Expeditions believes an adventure in the outdoors has benefits ranging from physical to mental to spiritual.
 Himalaya is also the best place where we have enough time to rejuvenate our life by positive well being.
-It is essential to make some space from the worldly news, social media and busy life to be productive.
-Beside personal benefits, it contributes to helping the local economy by visiting the areas.
+It is essential to make some space from worldly news, social media, and a busy life to be productive.
+Besides personal benefits, it contributes to helping the local economy by visiting the areas.

 Going on adventures raises your tolerance for uncertainty.
 Even more, placing yourself in situations where things don’t always go as planned helps you learn in life.
 And there is no shortage of those adventures in Nepal.